THE UK’S SMALLEST FIVE STAR HOTEL

 HILLBARK HISTORY TOURS

-Built in 1891, our historic 5 star hotel has the most interesting background and is linked to two of the region’s most influential families who helped put Wirral on the map.
+Built in 1891, our historic 5 star hotel has the most interesting background and is linked to some of the region’s most influential families who helped put Wirral on the map.

 Come and be ‘At Home’ with us at the stunning Grade II listed